Parker’s Tavern Review- Afternoon Tea in Cambridge

 A delicious walk through some of the history of Cambridge.
 At £33 per person, this is the higher price end of afternoon teas locally but good value when considering the quality of the ingredients.
 A great option for afternoon tea in Cambridge.

-For more choices for afternoon tea in Cambridge click here.
+For more choices for afternoon tea in Cambridgeshire click here.